 Choosing the best enrichment for your dog

-Mental and physical stimulation are crucial for a dog's overall well-being, and non-food enrichment activities can be just as rewarding – if not more so – than a tasty snack.
+Whether you're here because of a medical condition, weight management, or simply looking for variety, there’s a whole world of non-food enrichment activities to explore.
+Mental and physical stimulation are critical for your dog's overall well-being, and non-food enrichment can be just as rewarding—if not more so—than a tasty snack.

 Why Non-Food Enrichment Matters

-While food is undoubtedly a powerful motivator for dogs, relying solely on treats can lead to weight gain, picky eating, or even resource-guarding.
-Non-food enrichment activities provide alternative ways to engage your dog's mind and body, promoting mental and physical health without the extra calories.
+While food is a great motivator, relying on it exclusively can lead to challenges like weight gain, resource-guarding, or picky eating.
+Non-food enrichment provides healthy alternatives to engage your dog’s mind and body.

 Dog Enrichment Ideas Without Food